- This Year’s Best Commercial Real Estate Books for Brokers and Investors

 16. The Carrot Principle by Adrian Gostick & Chester Elton

 First published in 2007, this New York Times bestseller offers a fresh paradigm on management.
 After reading this book, many managers have been able to energize their teams.
-As a result, their companies have boosted their outputs.
+As a result, companies have boosted both performance and outputs thanks to the groundbreaking concepts.

 By using case studies on companies like Disney, DHL, and Pepsi Bottling Group, the authors show that recognition is key to good management.
 The main idea is simple — recognition in the form of praise and rewards produces immediate results.
 Thus, these managers lead with carrots, not sticks.
 Another practical guide in our list of top real estate books, The Carrot Principle walks managers through concrete steps for improving their leadership skills.